Ottermad/ottermad.github.io/_posts/2023-09-18-QC-Course-Basic-QM.md

 $$a\overline{a} + b\overline{b} = 1$$

-Then multipling a vector by a unitary matrix does not change this fact.
+Then multiplying a vector by a unitary matrix does not change this fact.

-Now, how do we know what unitary matrix to use.
+Now, how do we know what unitary matrix to use?
 Well for a closed system - that is a system where nothing interferes with it it evolves according to the Hamiltonian - which you can think of as describing the energy of the system.

-However, in Quantum Computing, we actually deal with open systems because we force the state to involve in certain ways, so we can the unitary matrix that we want to use.
+However, in Quantum Computing, we actually deal with open systems because we force the state to evolve in certain ways, so we can the unitary matrix that we want to use.

 ## Qubits
-Now, so far we've talked about a quanutm coin.
-But in quantum computer science, we talk about qubit.
+Now, so far we've talked about a quantum coin.
+But in quantum computer science, we talk about qubits.
 Now a qubit is just another quantum system but instead of using:

 $$a\ket{H} + b\ket{T}$$